eebalboni/FaceFinder/README.md

 #### 6. run python -m http.server 9000

 #### 7. open a browser and type the url localhost:9000

+#### 8. Once browser is open, refresh the page and select an image, the application will open a new
+#### display window.
+The original image will first appear, please refresh page to see edited image.
+#### You can download the edited image or use the back button to return to the image select window.
+#### Before selecting your next image refresh your page.

 #### happy face finding!